-This page is an overview of the 2018 Ohio elections, including your sample ballot, a list of the offices up for election covered by Ballotpedia, links to election results, state election dates and deadlines, and an FAQ section.
+This page is an overview of the 2020 elections, including your sample ballot, a list of the offices up for election covered by Ballotpedia, links to election results, state election dates and deadlines, and an FAQ section.

 Launched by the League of Women Voters Education Fund (LWVEF) in October of 2006, VOTE411.org is a "one-stop-shop" for election related information.
 It provides nonpartisan information to the public with both general and state-specific information.

 From the U.S. Election Assistance Commission, this voter's guide is available in 11 languages.
 It is designed to help voters successfully navigate the federal elections process, from registering to vote to casting a ballot on Election Day.

 Here you can find more information about voting, candidates, the election calendar, absentee voting, and election results.
 Also, you will find resources for election officials, and Ohio precinct election officials.

 Voting for the first time?
 Here's some information to help you be prepared.

 A Project of the Annenberg Public Policy Center, FactCheck.org aims to reduce the level of deception and confusion in U.S. politics by monitoring the factual accuracy of what is said by major U.S. political players in the form of TV ads, debates, speeches, interviews and news releases.

 The purpose of this website, and an accompanying column in the Sunday print edition of The Washington Post, is to “truth squad” the statements of political figures regarding issues of great importance, be they national, international or local.

 PolitiFact is a fact-checking website that rates the accuracy of claims by elected officials and others who speak up in American politics.
 PolitiFact staffers research statements and rate their accuracy on the Truth-O-Meter, from True to False.